-KKCS is responsible for providing Project Management Oversight Contractor (PMOC) services, on behalf of FTA, to monitor the activities of Central Puget Sound Regional Transit Authority (Sound Transit) in Region X. Sound Transit projects vary greatly in terms of size, scope, complexity, and delivery strategy.
+KKCS is responsible for providing Project Management Oversight Contractor (PMOC) services, on behalf of the FTA, to monitor the activities of Central Puget Sound Regional Transit Authority (Sound Transit) in Region X. Sound Transit projects vary greatly in terms of size, scope, complexity, and delivery strategy.
 To meet the oversight responsibilities, KKCS tailors the level and frequency of monitoring as well as FTA reporting based on the qualities and attributes of each project, which change over time.

 East Link Light Rail & High-Occupancy Vehicle Expansion Project

-Sound Transit is the recipient of a $1.3 billion loan from the US Department of Transportation to support the implementation of the $4.3 billion East Link Light Rail and High-Occupancy Vehicle (HOV) Expansion Project.
-With design underway, the East Link project is planned as a 14-mile, double-tracked extension of the Central Link Light Rail.
+Sound Transit is the recipient of a $1.3 billion loan from the U.S. Department of Transportation to support the implementation of the $4.3 billion East Link Light Rail and High-Occupancy Vehicle (HOV) Expansion Project (East Link).
+With design underway, the East Link project is planned as a 14-mile double-tracked extension of the Central Link Light Rail.
 The alignment configuration includes at-grade and elevated guideway, bridge structures, and new and retrofitted tunnels.
 Ten stations are planned, as are two pedestrian bridges, storage tracks, two parking garages, and 10 traction power substations.
 The project will be delivered through 10 major construction contracts including one overall systems contract.
 The project will be a mix of design-bid-build, design-build, CM/GC, and develop-test-design-install delivery.
 A major challenge is installation of the guideway on the second longest floating highway bridge in the world.
 The project involves complex design elements and multiple delivery strategies over an extended project duration.

 KKCS is providing oversight of all project elements including technical capacity and capability, scope, cost, schedule, safety, and quality.
-After initial mobilization, KKCS observed some schedule challenges related to real estate acquisition along the alignment and provided recommendations to enhance Sound Transit’s ability to acquire property in a timely manner.
+After initial mobilization, KKCS observed some schedule challenges related to real estate acquisition along the alignment and provided recommendations to enhance Sound Transit’s ability to deliver property in a timely manner.